Idan-Alashvili/Data_Science_Project/README.md

 ## Acknowledgments

-- Thanks to the contributors and sources from which the data was obtained.
+- Thanks to the Handball Bundesliga Federation for providing us the data via their Website.